shagu/pfUI/README.md

 An educational project for World of Warcraft (1.12) mostly known as "Vanilla" which aimes to be a full replacement for the original Wow interface.
-The design is highly inspired by TukUI and ElvUI (which I never used) as well as several other screenshots found around the web during the last 10 years.
+The design is highly inspired by TukUI and ElvUI (which I never used) as well as several other screenshots I found around the web during the last 10 years.
 It is completely written from scratch without any inclusion of 3rd party addons or libraries.
 This is **not** an addon-pack like [ShaguUI](http://shaguaddons.ericmauser.de/shaguui/) which means that no external Addons will be included.
 There will be support for external addons like MobHealth3 and HealComm, but they will be never shipped within the package.

-***Notice**: pfUI is still in early stages and under heavy development.
+**Notice**: pfUI is still in early stages and under heavy development.
 Please report all bugs and errors in the [Bugtracker](https://github.com/shagu/pfUI/issues).
-Feature-Requests might not be processed right now.*
+Feature-Requests might not be processed right now.

 ## Commands